Love Park

 In 2019, a Stakeholder Advisory Committee (SAC) was established for the design development phase of the park.
 The SAC, comprised of community representatives, provides a forum for feedback, guidance, and advice to the Project Team (Waterfront Toronto, the City of Toronto, the project designers and consultants) at key points during the public consultation and design development process.
 The final meeting of the SAC took place in January 2021 following completion of 100% design of the park.

-In February 2021, Waterfront Toronto formed a Construction Liaison Committee (CLC) for York Street Park.
-The CLC is a structured forum for residents, businesses, and land owners in the vicinity of the project area to discuss and bring forward any issues (e.g. noise, traffic management, debris, debris disposal, etc.) that may arise related to the construction of York Street Park (Love Park).
+In July 2021, Waterfront Toronto formed a Construction Liaison Committee (CLC) for York Street Park.
+Construction on Love Park began in July 2021 and was completed in June 2023.
+The CLC provided a structured forum for residents, businesses, and land owners in the vicinity of the project area to discuss and bring forward any issues (e.g. noise, traffic management, debris, debris disposal, etc.) related to the construction of Love Park.